DavidKuhn02/IVVMaker/README.md

     - __Measurements per step__: The number of measurements to take at each step.
 This is only used for a voltage sweep.
     - __Current Limit__: The current limit for the measurement.
 This is important to set appropiate for the DUT to avoid damage.
     - __Constant Voltage__: The constant voltage to apply to the DUT.
 This is only used for a constant voltage measurement.
     - __Custom Sweep__: Select custom sweep file for your measurement.
-This file should be a csv file with the following format:
+This file should be a csv file with the following format (see `custom_sweep_example.csv` for reference):
         - Column 1: Voltages for your sweep
         - Column 2: Number of measurements for each voltage
     - __File Name__: The name of the file to save the measurement to.
 You can select the path for your data individually, the default path is IVVMaker/data/